 Whether you’re building out your first product marketing function or you’re a team-scaling veteran, there’s a lot to learn and get right.
-To help you carve the right path and set your team up for success, we put Cheq’s Senior Product Marketing Manager, Genson Glier, under the spotlight in one of our AMAs.
+To help you carve the right path and set your team up for success, we put Cheq’s Senior Product Marketing Manager, Genson Glier, under the spotlight.

 Q: I'm assuming you're the first PMM in some of the companies you've built teams from the ground up in, how did you find being the first product marketer?
 And what was the process of securing budget to get those new recruits like?